ga-wdi-pvd/websockets-node/readme.md

 - Each is best suited for different things
   - HTTP is better for sending big packets of data
     - Inefficient for small packets of data, since you send a bunch of data each time as headers
-  - WebSocket is better for sending small packets of data really frequently
+  - WebSocket is better for very frequently sending small packets of data

 ## Break (10 min, 0:50)